Arthur Melo: Barcelona

-Arthur made his competitive debut at the 2018 Supercopa de España on 12 August, in which Barcelona won 2–1 over Sevilla.
+Arthur Melo made his competitive debut at the 2018 Supercopa de España on 12 August, in which Barcelona won 2–1 over Sevilla.
 Arthur made his league debut during the first league match of the season, also registering his first assist for the club in a 3–0 win against Alavés.
-On 31 August 2019, Arthur scored his first goal for Barcelona in 2–2 away draw against Osasuna.
+On 31 August, Arthur scored his first goal for Barcelona in 2–2 away draw against Osasuna.

 Juventus

 On 29 June 2020, Barcelona announced that they had reached an agreement with Juventus for the transfer of Arthur on a five-year contract for €72 million, plus €10 million in variables; the deal was also coordinated with a swap of Miralem Pjanić.
 He made his club and Serie A debut on 27 September, coming on as substitute in a 2–2 away draw against Roma.

 Loan to Liverpool

 On 1 September 2022, Liverpool announced the loan signing of Arthur.
 Juventus specified that Liverpool had paid €4.5 million in loan fees, with an option to purchase the player for €37.5 million at the end of the one-year loan.

 Arthur made his Liverpool debut in a 4–1 UEFA Champions League defeat to Napoli on 7 September 2022.

-Arthur's Liverpool experience started with physical condition problems having been forced to train alone while he was at Juventus.
-To increase his playing time, he was aggregated to Liverpool U21.
+Arthur's Liverpool experience was blighted by physical condition problems after having been forced to train alone while he was at Juventus.
+He returned to Italy at the end of his loan spell having made just one substitute appearance totalling 13 minutes all season.